bitcart/bitcart-sdk/examples/atomic_tipbot/README.md

 To accept updates for multiple coins, even in different currencies, you can use APIManager.

-You can read about APIManager in [SDK docs](https://sdk.bitcartcc.com/en/latest/apimanager.html).
+You can read about APIManager in [SDK docs](https://sdk.bitcart.ai/en/latest/apimanager.html).

-For more information, read [BitcartCC SDK docs](https://sdk.bitcartcc.com) and [Main BitcartCC docs](https://docs.bitcartcc.com)
+For more information, read [Bitcart SDK docs](https://sdk.bitcart.ai) and [Main Bitcart docs](https://docs.bitcart.ai)

 ### Telegram bot